michelin/ns4kafka/README.md

 The admin group is set to "ADMIN_GROUP" in the example above.
 Users will be granted admin privileges if they belong to the GitLab group "ADMIN_GROUP".

-### Kafka
+### Storage

-#### Kafka Broker
+#### Kafka

-Ns4Kafka requires a Kafka broker to store data.
+Ns4Kafka supports data storage in Kafka compacted topics.
+This is where Ns4Kafka persists its own resource state, such as topics, ACLs, connectors, and schemas, separately from the [Kafka clusters](#managed-kafka-clusters) it manages on your behalf.

-You can configure authentication to the Kafka brokers using the following:
+You can configure the connection to the Kafka broker, including authentication, as follows:

 ```yaml
 kafka: